 - Pluralsight - In partnership with Microsoft, Pluralsight hosts a long list of free, video-based Azure courses.
 They are also listed on the Microsoft learning site that we mentioned above.
 Most of their videos include Azure certification content.
 Each course will show which certification exams apply.

 Finally, There's no better way to learn about Azure than to work with it directly.
 Microsoft offers a free Azure account, which comes with 12 months of select, free services (more than 25 services are always free) and a $200 credit toward the Azure service of your choice for 30 days.
 To create a free Microsoft Azure account, all you need a phone number, credit card, and a Microsoft or GitHub account username.
-Of course, if all else fails, you are welcome to reach out to us any time for your Azure-friendly expert:
+Of course, if all else fails, you are welcome to reach out to us any time for your Azure managed services needs from our friendly experts: